Chanwoost/Smooth-tensor-estimation-with-unknown-permutations/README.md

 ## Code

-Code contains all functions and R scripts to produce figures and tables in the manuscript.
+The code folder contains all functions and R scripts to produce figures and tables in the manuscript.
 Descriptions of the functions and R scripts can be found in `code/README`.

 ## Data

-Chicago crime dataset used in manuscript is available.
+Chicago crime dataset used in manuscript is available in the data folder.
 This folder contains Chicago crime data set, description of the data, and R scripts to generate the results in the manuscript.

 ## Manuscript